CollotsSpot/Massiv/GHOST_PLAYERS_ANALYSIS.md

 - ✅ Existing `builtin_player_id` is reused if `local_player_id` is missing
 - ✅ Connection guard prevents duplicate ID generation from concurrent connects
 - ✅ Unavailable ghost players are hidden from the player selector UI
+- ✅ Cross-device playback isolation (events filtered by player_id)
+- ✅ Ghost adoption on reinstall (adopts existing ghost instead of creating new)

 ### What's Not Possible
 - ❌ Permanently deleting existing ghost players from MA server (by design)